Casdred/jakt/README.md

 4. Executable performance
 5. Fun!

-## Memory safety

-The following strategies are employed to achieve memory safety:
-- Automatic reference counting
-- Strong typing
-- Bounds checking
-- No raw pointers in safe mode

 In **Jakt**, there are three pointer types:

 - [x] **T** (Strong pointer to reference-counted class `T`.)